Guddan Tumse Na Ho Payega: Plot

-Widower Akshat Jindal lost his first wife, Antara, in a traumatic accident which drove him into a world of his own.
+Akshat Jindal lost his first wife, Antara, in a traumatic accident which drove him into a world of his own.
 An unemotional, no-nonsense person, he is a father figure to his three nephews, the children of his elder brother, Avinash Jindal, and their wives.
 They love and fear him too.

 Guddan marries Akshat; although she annoys him, he protects and supports her.
 She slowly develops self-confidence, and he begins to feel emotions he does not understand.
 Earlier in their marriage, Akshat thought that Guddan married him for his money; later, he begins to appreciate her innocence and kindness.
 During their wedding reception, he learns that Kaushlya deceitfully arranged their marriage.
 After realizing that he had misunderstood Guddan, Akshat begins to trust her and appreciates her care for his mother.

 Police officer Vikram Rawat, Antara's elder brother, forced Guddan to stay with Akshat to collect evidence that Akshat killed Antara.
 Although Guddan hides her knowledge about Vikram's intentions from Akshat and the rest of the family, she defends Akshat when Vikram arrests him.
 Akshat learns that Guddan was staying at his house to gather evidence against him, and breaks her mangala sutra.

 Akshat's younger brother, Angad Jindal, is mentally ill and was believed to be partially responsible for Antara's death.
 Akshat hides Angad from the police, and is annoyed when Guddan brings Angad back to Akshat's house.